-1 1.
-Introduction
+1. Introduction

-2 The Paris climate accord (signed April 22th, 2016) was designed to keep global tem-

-3 perature rise below 2 °C above pre-industrial levels and to limit that increase even further

-${4}$ to 1.5 °C [1].
-This goal requires that global carbon emissions drop as soon as possible, in

-5 order to "achieve a balance between anthropogenic emissions by sources and removals by

-- sinks of greenhouse gases".
-In accordance with this agreement, on November 28{th} , 2018 the - Furopean Commission published its Climate Strategies [2]: establishing greenhouse-gasuniversity of a 2020 have been and a second strategies [2]: establishing greenhouse-gas- - emissions reduction targets for 2020, key laws and measures to achieve their goals for 2030, and the long-term objective of a climate-neutral European Union (EU) by 2050.
+The Paris climate accord (signed April 22th, 2016) was designed to keep global temperature rise below 2 °C above pre-industrial levels and to limit that increase even further to 1.5 °C [1].
+This goal requires that global carbon emissions drop as soon as possible, in order to "achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases".
+In accordance with this agreement, on November 28th, 2018 the European Commission published its Climate Strategies [2]: establishing greenhouse-gas-emissions reduction targets for 2020, key laws and measures to achieve their goals for 2030, and the long-term objective of a climate-neutral European Union (EU) by 2050.
 That is, by 2050, the EU will reduce its emissions by 80%, to below 1990 levels.
-More recently, the UN Climate Change Conference COP25 (2^{}13 December, 2019) took place in Madrid with the purpose of following up on the implementation of the Paris agreement guidelines and build prospects ahead of 2020.
+More recently, the UN Climate Change Conference COP25 (December 2019) took place in Madrid with the purpose of following up on the implementation of the Paris agreement guidelines and build prospects ahead of 2020.

 European buildings are the greatest consumers of energy and are responsible for approximately 40% of the EU's total energy consumption of its CO2 emissions [3] and 36%.
+Improving the efficiency of existing buildings could potentially lead to significant energy savings and lower CO2 emissions by about 5%, in the case of both total energy and CO2 emissions.